cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 Alternate flow:

 1. User/module submits a send packet on the `source` chain, along with some tokens and fee information on how to distribute them
-2. Relayer submits `OnTimeout` which provides their address on the source chain
+2. Relayer submits `OnTimeout` which provides its address on the source chain
-3. Source application can distribute the tokens escrowed in (1) to this relayer, and potentially return extra tokens to the original packet sender.
+3. Source application can distribute the tokens escrowed in (1) to this relayer, and potentially return remainder tokens to the original packet sender.

 ### Fee details